The very term customer complaints conjures negative feelings. How can a complaint be seen as anything other than a bad thing?

 6. Listen before you respond

 When someone's upset, one of the main things they want is to feel heard.
-Don't try to solve a problem before you've taken the time to understand it.
+Don't try to resolve customer complaints before you've taken the time to understand them.
 Start by being present and use reflective listening.
 Repeat their complaint back to them to confirm you understand.
 For the complainer, having someone take the time to hear what they're saying, acknowledge that the grievance is legitimate, and apologize is often as meaningful as getting a refund or special offer.

 “Listening before you respond is classic relationship advice,” says Brummel.
 “Similar to when we are in a heated situation with a significant other, we tend to want to provide an immediate answer.
 But you have to give the customer space to feel acknowledged before they’ll be ready to move into finding a solution.”